-- 1. an injunction or other equitable relief; - 2. an order in the nature of mandamus or abatement; - 3. a judgment or order enforcing any requirement of, or under, this Code to pay a fee or reimburse or compensate the City, including when the City is required or authorized to take specified action at the expense of the Landowner; or g.
-Criminal Penalties
+- 1. an injunction or other equitable relief; - 2. an order in the nature of mandamus or abatement;

-4. any other judgment or order available under Kansas law.
+- a judgment or order enforcing any requirement of, or under, this Code to pay a fee or reimburse or compensate the City, including when the City is required or authorized to take specified action at the expense of the Landowner; or - 4. any other judgment or order available under Kansas law.